cakephp/phinx/docs/namespaces.rst

         }

 3) Enabling namespaces is a fairly simple task, we're going to turn the "migrations" and "seeds" keys into arrays.
-    - Any value without a key, is a global-non-namespaced path
+    - Any value without a key is a global-non-namespaced path
     - Any keyed value will use the key as namespace

 .. code-block:: php